TomBubu/Labs/README.md

 5. Enhance transactions tab and implement full functionality
 6. Person class <=> customer class ?
 	- Customer is a person.
 Customer will inherit person's methods?
-7. Check default values for account, customer classes, fill them into the class diagram.
-8. All account classes will probably have an error where variable "days" is used.
+7. All account classes will probably have an error where variable "days" is used.
 Fix as required.
-9. Implement Date variable in transaction and account classes.
+8. Implement Date variable in transaction and account classes.
-10. After accounts and transactions are done, study factories and sockets.
+9. After accounts and transactions are done, study factories and sockets.
-11. Use case descriptions for each use case in the use case diagram.
+10. Use case descriptions for each use case in the use case diagram.
 	- Admins can create accounts for customer, save to file, calculate charges, deposit monthly and yearly interest onto accounts.
-12. Sequence diagrams for each use case in the use case diagram.
+11. Sequence diagrams for each use case in the use case diagram.

 99. XML Implementation of the files // possibly left for the iteration 3:
     - We will need to dynamically create XML files by XML "creator".
 We can use XML for iterations to sort out our headaches.